rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

    Without the "whoami", the HTML is returned.

+   ### Logging

 0. View the app's logs created recently:

    <tt><strong>cf logs web-app \-\-recent
    </strong></tt>

+   Cloud Foundry by default shows logs sent to channels STDOUT and STDERR by programming code such as:

+   * In Ruby on Rails `logger = ActiveSupport::Logger.new(STDOUT); logger.debug "Something Happened"''
+   * In Go-Lang the “log” package or can write directly with `os.Stderr.WriteString("Something Happened\n")`
+   * In Java, `System.err.println("Something Happened");`.
+   <br /><br />

-   As with the logs pattern in the Twelve Factor methodology, CF streams logs out so the data about the system can be gathered and analyzed away from the web server so that aggregation of logs is possible.
-The Cloud Foundry component doing that is called
+   As with the logs pattern</a> in the Twelve Factor methodology, the Cloud Foundry component <a target="_blank" href="https://docs.cloudfoundry.org/loggregator/architecture.html">loggregator</a>. streams logs out so data about the system can be gathered and analyzed away from the web server so that aggregation of logs is possible.

-   <a target="_blank" href="https://docs.cloudfoundry.org/loggregator/architecture.html">loggregator</cf-a>.
+   When the loggregator receives a message, it adds a timestamp, Channel, and a Log type (origin code of 3 letters):

+   * "RTR" for Router messages
+   * "LGR" for problems wth the logging process.
+   * "APP" for application
+   * "SSH" for reporting successful remote access, etc.

+0. View the app's SSH logs:

+   <tt><strong>cf ssh web-app
+   </strong></tt>

-   The loggregator stores and forwards logs to other analysis systems, such as AppDynamics, Splunk, or in a Hadoop/Hive to:
+   The loggregator stores and forwards time-ordered logs to other analysis systems such as AppDynamics, Splunk, or in a Hadoop/Hive to:

    * Finding specific events in the past
    * Large-scale graphing of trends (such as requests per minute)
    * Active alerting according to user-defined heuristics (such as an alert when the quantity of errors per minute exceeds a certain threshold).

    The amount of data can be overwhelming, so apply a <strong>nozzle</strong> to filter logs not analyzed.

+   ### Distributed Tracing

+   Cloud Foundry supports the <a target="_blank" href="https://docs.cloudfoundry.org/concepts/http-routing.html#zipkin-headers">
+   zipkin distributed tracing facility</a>

+   If enabled, Cloud Foundry automatically logs messages in  HTTP headers with a traceid and span ID as <strong>correlation identifiers</strong>
+   used to correlate the different logs being collected.

    ### Force crash